meltano/sdk/docs/CONTRIBUTING.md

 ### Pervasive Python Type Hints

 Type hints allow us to spend less time reading documentation.
+Public modules are checked in CI for type annotations on all methods and functions.

+### Docstring convention

+All public modules in the SDK are checked for the presence of docstrings in classes and functions.
+We follow the [Google Style convention](https://www.sphinx-doc.org/en/master/usage/extensions/example_google.html) for Python docstrings so functions are required to have a description of every argument and the return value, if applicable.

 ### What is Poetry and why do we need it?